till-s/tic-nic/README.md

 the ACM endpoint to the GPS receiver.

 The fourth module `acm-toolbox` is borrowed from another project.
-It provides an FIFO interface and some software which allow accessing the configuration flash on the board.
+It provides a FIFO interface and some software which allows accessing the configuration flash on the board.
 It could also be used as a side-channel to peek/poke at user FPGA resources.